For individuals & families: As a parent

 What if my circumstances change?

 A change in your circumstances could affect how much child support you receive.
-The easiest way to let us know about changes is through your online services account.
-Login or register now to submit your change in circumstances.
+The easiest way to let us know about changes is through your myIR Secure Online Services account.

-- if you start living with the person who pays or receives your child support payments
+- you start living with the person who pays or receives your child support payments

-- if a dependent child comes into or leaves your care
+- a dependent child comes into or leaves your care

-- if you change your address or contact details
+- you change your address or contact details

-- if you start or stop receiving a benefit.
+- you start or stop receiving a benefit.

 Any of these changes can affect how much you get paid.